Congratulations on wanting to write for kids. It’s an exciting but challenging thing to do.

 But, of course, you also need to learn how the industry works, how to pace a picture book, whether or not you find your own illustrator (no!), and all that practical stuff.
 You need to learn how to write a query letter and how to end your novel for maximum impact.
 I had to learn all that stuff, too.
 And, of course, I’m still learning!

-If you’re interested in writing poetry, check out my How to Write Poetry page.
+If you’re interested in writing poetry, check out my Poetry page.
 I have a bunch of essays under Poetic Pursuits that I wrote on various aspects of writing poetry for kids and teens.
 If you’re interested in writing nonfiction for the educational market, check out my book, Writing for the Educational Market.
 It’s a comprehensive workbook based on the online class that I taught for several years.

 Writing picture books?
 Josh Funk’s Guide to Writing Picture Books is awesome!
 And free.
 My inexpensive and very practical Picture Books: The Write Way is here (there’s also a rhyming picture books book).
 And Linda Ashman’s Nuts and Bolts Guide to Writing Picture Books is terrific, too.
 All three of these books are written by children’s writers with many traditionally published picture books.